Islamic Revolutionary Guard Corps: Response to terrorist organization designation

 The move was met with unfavorable reactions from Iranian leaders and militants.
 Shortly after the US announced the designation, the Iranian government declared the United States Central Command, whose area of responsibility includes the Middle East, as a terrorist organization.
-According to Iran's Supreme National Security Council, the move "was in response to the illegal and unwise move from the U.S." On the following day, Iranian Members of Parliament displayed their support of the IRGC by collectively wearing green military pants and chanted "death to America" as they opened session.
+According to Iran's Supreme National Security Council, the move "was in response to the illegal and unwise move from the U.S." The next day, Iranian Members of Parliament displayed their support of the IRGC by collectively wearing green military pants and chanted "death to America" as they opened session.
 Iranian president Hassan Rouhani also responded to the move, commenting that it was a mistake which would only increase the IRGC's popularity in Iran and elsewhere.

 Since the designation, the United States Department of State's Rewards for Justice Program has offered a reward of up to US$15 million for financial background information about the Islamic Revolutionary Guard Corps and its branches, including an IRGC financier, Abdul Reza Shahlai, who it says was responsible for a raid that killed five American soldiers in Karbala, Iraq on 20 January 2007.

+Following Canada's designation of the IRGC as a terrorist organization, Iran strongly condemned the move.
+As a result, the Foreign Ministry summoned the Italian ambassador in Tehran, who represents Canadian interests in the country.
+In a statement, the ministry expressed Iran's “strong protest” over what it described as an “unlawful and internationally illegal” act by the Canadian government.
+The statement also warned of potential consequences and emphasized Iran's right to take necessary and reciprocal measures.
+According to the ministry, the Italian ambassador pledged to promptly convey the message to Canadian authorities.
+Spokesperson Nasser Kanaani called the move “hostile” and contrary to international law while the acting foreign minister Ali Bagheri said on X that the Canadian government will be responsible for the consequences of this provocative and irresponsible decision, referring to the designation.